-Economics is the study of how societies use resources for particular ends.
+The discipline of Economics is integral to every aspect of our lives.
+It challenges us to be innovative when resolving problems in a world typified by complexity.
 Households, businesses and governments are confronted with the economic problem of alternative uses for limited resources and for this reason Economics is sometimes referred to as the 'Science of Choice'.
-The extensive media coverage of economic issues, problems and events has, in recent years, highlighted the need for increased economic literacy for all participants of our global community if we are to meet our responsibilities as citizens and as participants in local, national and global economies.
-In developing a wide range of economic skills and understandings as they investigate problems and issues facing Australian society, senior students of Economics should gain the competence to effectively participate in and contribute to, economic decision-making at both the personal and wider level.
+Extensive media coverage of economic issues, problems and events has, in recent years, highlighted the need for increased economic literacy for all participants of our global community if we are to meet our responsibilities as citizens and as participants in local, national and global economies.
+In developing a wide range of economic skills and understandings as they investigate problems and issues facing Australian society, senior students of Economics are positioned to think deeply, and are provided with the tools to think creatively beyond what is known and predictable.

-The approach to each unit is inquiry and, wherever possible, students will be encouraged to design their own investigations and develop their own responses to economic questions through a rigorous interpretation, analysis and evaluation of a range of relevant sources.
+At the heart of each unit is inquiry and, wherever possible, students will be encouraged to design their own investigations and develop their own responses to economic questions through a rigorous interpretation, analysis and evaluation of a range of relevant sources.

-Core Subject Electives Semester I Markets and Models Economics and the Environment Semester 2 Contemporary Microeconomic Issues Population Semester 3 Contemporary Macroeconomic Issues Income and Wealth Distribution Semester 4 International Economics Personal Economics
+Semester I Markets and Models Economics and the Environment Semester 2 Contemporary Microeconomic Issues Population Semester 3 Contemporary Macroeconomic Issues Income and Wealth Distribution Semester 4 International Economics Personal Economics